rossrobino/domco/apps/docs/src/server/content/_preview.md

 ### Add a Framework, or don't

-One of the main goals of domco is to be able to create full-stack JavaScript applications using vanilla JavaScript.
-Without domco, it's challenging to achieve the same developer experience as other frameworks that are based around a UI library.
+One of the main goals of domco is to be able to create full-stack applications using vanilla JavaScript.
+With domco, it's easy to achieve the same developer experience as other frameworks that are based around a UI library, without having to pull in additional dependencies.
 By default, domco only bundles only the code you write, making it efficient and straightforward.

-If you need a UI framework, you can use any Vite plugin as you would in a traditional Vite application.
+If you need a UI framework, you can still use any Vite plugin as you would in a traditional Vite application.

 domco is compatible with any server-side JavaScript framework that provides a web request handler taking a `Request` argument and returning a `Response`.
 Check out the [examples](/examples) to see how to use popular server frameworks with domco.